octatone/MagiConsole/README.md

 ## Usage

-Require MagiConsole and create some namespaced console objects:
+Require or include MagiConsole and create some namespaced console objects:

 ### Node
 ```javascript